Bolsover: Sport

-Television
+In popular culture

-In 2007 Bolsover was chosen as the location to shoot the film Summer starring Robert Carlyle and Rachael Blake.
-Many scenes from the film were filmed on the Castle Estate, which is affectionately known by the Bolsover residents as the 'Wimps' (because it was built, in the 1950s, by George Wimpey, the construction company) and lies just underneath Bolsover Castle.
-Other parts of the film were filmed in Whitwell, Bramley Vale and Shirebrook Community school, just a few miles from Bolsover.
-Summer was released on 5 December 2008.
-The trailer for Summer was released in late November and contained a few scenes which showed the Castle Estate in Bolsover containing the top of Springfield Crescent and also Hyndley Road.
-In an interview in late November, director Kenneth Glenaan and Robert Carlyle agreed that Bolsover was the perfect setting for the film as it "has been left in the past".
-It also said that going from Matlock to Bolsover is like going to a different country and that the Castle Estate is "the land time forgot".
+In 2007, Bolsover was chosen as the main location to shoot the film Summer starring Robert Carlyle and Rachael Blake.
+Many scenes from the film were filmed on the Castle Estate, which is affectionately known by Bolsover's residents as "the Wimps" because it was built by George Wimpey, the construction company, in the 1950s.
+Other parts of the film were filmed in Whitwell, Bramley Vale and Shirebrook Community school, just a few miles from the town.
+The film was released on 5 December 2008.